 - Hide After: Select how long you want the event to be displayed before it is hidden from the calendar.
 The minimum amount is one day.

 - Categories: Choose at least one category that the event belongs to.
 Multiple categories can be selected.
+If you select a child category, be sure to select the associated parent category as well.

 - Name Search: Search for the name of a location already existing in OU Calendar.
 Selecting that location will automatically fill in the address and all other information; there is no option to edit this information from the Add Event screen.
 See more about Locations.